Gruffudd ap Gwenwynwyn

-Gruffydd supported King Edward in the final war of 1282 although by now he was an old man.
+Gruffudd supported Edward I in the final war of 1282, although by now he was an old man.
 There have been suggestions that his eldest son Owain may have been involved in the killing of Llywelyn at Cilmeri in December that year.

-At the end of the Welsh War of 1282–1283 the principality of Powys Wenwynwyn was abolished and the family – now Marcher Lords – adopted the surname de la Pole meaning "of Poole" referring to their family seat in Poole (modern Welshpool).
+At the end of the Welsh War of 1282–1283, the principality of Powys Wenwynwyn was abolished and the family – now Marcher Lords – adopted the surname de la Pole, meaning "of Poole", referring to their family seat in Poole (modern Welshpool).
 For his loyalty to Edward I, the king permitted Baron de la Pole to begin building (or re-building) Powis Castle.
 After 1283 his estate became increasingly controlled by his son Owain and he died some time between February 1286 and the end of 1287.

 Owain divided the lands he inherited with his brothers, by arrangements later recorded in detail in the Calendar of Patent Rolls for 1342, pages 496–7.

-He was buried in the Black Friars Priory in Shrewsbury.
+He was buried in the Blackfriars Priory in Shrewsbury.